yaduvendrayadav/maybe-a-new-method-to-solve-ECDLP/README.md

 # Discrete Logarithm Problem Solver

-This repository contains a Python script that solves the discrete logarithm problem (DLP) using the Chinese remainder theorem and SageMath.
-The DLP is a fundamental problem in cryptography and number theory.
-This script also includes functionality to solve the Elliptic Curve Discrete Logarithm Problem (ECDLP) using the index calculus method.
+This repository contains a Python script that solves the discrete logarithm problem using the Chinese remainder theorem and SageMath.
+The discrete logarithm problem is a fundamental problem in cryptography and number theory.

 ## Motive

 The motive of this project is to provide a simple implementation of a discrete logarithm problem solver.
-The code uses efficient algorithms to find congruences and solve linear systems of equations, allowing for the efficient solution of the DLP and ECDLP in certain cases.
+The code uses efficient algorithms to find congruences and solve linear systems of equations, allowing for the efficient solution of the discrete logarithm problem in certain cases.

 ## Features